raymondlouie/MiniMarS/README.md

 input_matrix = t(sce@assays@data$counts)
 clusters = sce$cell_type
 ```

-The input data can be a feature matrix (with cluster vectors), Seurat object or SCE object.
+The input data can be either a i) feature matrix (with cluster vectors), ii) Seurat object or SCE object.

-We will first convert the input to the desired format required for downstream analysis, showing all three examples
+We will first convert the input to the desired format required for downstream analysis, showing all three input examples:
 ```{r}
 sce_out = processInputFormat(sc_object=sce,
                             sce_cluster="cell_type",